by Texas Homesteader ~

 When we built our home we wanted to keep our monthly utility bills low.
 So we were careful to apply as many passive-solar features as we could.

-We had the house built in a rectangular shape with the longest walls oriented to the north & south.
-And our larger windows were on the south side of the house.
-Smaller windows to the east and no windows at all on the west side.
+Passive Solar Home Shape & Orientation: We had the house built in a rectangular shape with the longest walls oriented to the north & south.